“How much should I budget for a new SharePoint intranet?”

 3. Outsourcing the Implementation vs. Insourcing

 If you have an accomplished IT department on staff, you could hand the reins to them for configuration.
 It may save you money if they have the skills, time, and experience to configure SharePoint properly.
 If they don't, it's easy to miss important steps in the planning process that will have a real impact on adoption and performance later on.

-If you choose to outsource the work, you will spend more up front, but you won't have to worry about things getting done correctly.
-An accomplished SharePoint consultant will deliver what you need faster, and guide you through the onboarding process afterwards.
+If you choose to outsource the work, you will spend more upfront, but you won't have to worry about things getting done correctly.
+An accomplished SharePoint consultant will deliver what you need faster, and guide you through the onboarding process afterward.